Kuwaiti dinar

-The Kuwaiti dinar (code: KWD) is the currency of Kuwait.
-It is sub-divided into 1,000 fulūs.
+The Kuwaiti dinar (currency symbol: KD, or ' in Arabic; currency code: KWD) is the currency of Kuwait.
+Each dinar is sub-divided into 1,000 fulūs (singular is "fils").
+The dinar was introduced in 1961 to replace the Gulf rupee.

-As of 2025, the Kuwaiti dinar is the currency with the highest value per base unit, with KD 1 equalling US$3.26, ahead of the Bahraini dinar with BD 1 equalling US$2.65 and Omani rial at US$2.60.
+As of 2026, the Kuwaiti dinar is the currency with the highest value per base unit, with KD 1 equalling US$3.23 or GBP£2.40, ahead of the Bahraini dinar, which equals US$2.66.

 History

 The dinar was introduced in 1961 to replace the Gulf rupee, equal to the Indian rupee.
-It was initially equivalent to £1 sterling.
+It was initially equivalent to £1 sterling (GBP).
 As the rupee was fixed at 1s.6d., that resulted in a conversion rate of Rs.
 13 1/3 to KD 1.

 When Iraq invaded Kuwait in 1990, the Iraqi dinar replaced the Kuwaiti dinar as the currency and large quantities of banknotes were stolen by the invading forces.
 After liberation, the Kuwaiti dinar was restored as the country's currency and a new series of banknotes was introduced to replace the previous notes, including the ones that were stolen.

 Coins

 The coins in the following table were introduced in 1961.
 The design of all coins is similar and has not changed since they were first minted.
 On the obverse is a boom ship, with year of minting in both Islamic and Common Era in Arabic.
-The reverse contains the value in Arabic within a central circle with (Arabic for ’’The Kuwait’’) above and KUWAIT in English below.
+The reverse contains the value in Arabic within a central circle with الكُوَيت above and KUWAIT in English below.

 Unlike many other Middle Eastern currencies, Kuwait has a coin worth 0.02 of its main currency unit rather than 0.025 or 0.25 – though this latter does exist as a banknote (see below).